Rotimatic Review : My honest, in-depth experience with the robotic roti maker

 History says that the Roti, phulka, chapati or poli existed in Indian subcontinent even before the Harappan times.
 Why it took someone more than 4000 years to automate the production of this staple Indian food is anybody’s guess.
 Kudos to Zimplistic for recognizing that the many women sweating and toiling in the kitchen to make dough balls and puff them manually is not acceptable, a machine that makes rotis is a genuine need and for manufacturing a much-desired product.
 So does the Rotimatic live up to it’s hype?

 Disclaimer: This post contains affiliate links.
-That means that if you click these links to purchase, you won’t pay any extra cost, but you’ll help me create a faster, better website dedicated to Rotimatic recipes and more.
+If you click these links to purchase, you won’t pay any extra cost.
 Read my full Affiliate Link Disclosure here.
 Thank you!

 Rotimatic Product Design

-Woman who have been searching automation options for rotis have usually relied on food processors (though only Kitchenaid ones can knead the dough well) and roti-presses (my friend has the Norpro cast aluminium one and loves it) for rolling.
+Women who have been searching automation options for rotis have usually relied on food processors (though only Kitchenaid ones can knead the dough well) and roti-presses (my friend has the Norpro cast aluminum one and loves it) for rolling.
 Zimplistic has taken that, added ingredient containers and a set of hot plates in one convenient package.
 They have managed to fit an impressive assembly line in a shell that is sleek, futuristic and minimalist.
-The product firmly belongs in the 21st century with its cloud-based software that makes trouble shooting and upgrades a piece of cake.
+The product firmly belongs in the 21st century with its cloud-based software that makes ttroubleshootingand upgrades a piece of cake.

 Attractive packaging with lots of insulation.
 I loved the ‘I am here’ on the box.
 Packaging is not really frustration free; but works.